mguery/mguery/README.md

 (as in Mar-GEE)

-I'm a Implementation Consultant with a background in admin and customer support.
+I'm an Implementation Consultant with a background in admin and customer support.
 I help online service service providers improve client experience and simplify business operations.

 Here's what I'm up to: